hakito/SlimVDI/README.md

 ### Can it clone VDIs with snapshots?
    Yes, SlimVDI has the ability to clone a snapshot VDI (the .VDI files with the strange names that live in your \<VM>\Snapshots folder).
-It will follow the chain of dependencies back to the base VDI and then create a clone which includes all the data from the point in time represented by the snapshot.
+It will follow the chain of dependencies back to the base VDI and then create a clone (optionally merged with base images).
 However this feature only works with VirtualBox native (VDI) snapshots.
 Support for cloning snapshots in other formats than VMDK and VHD are not supported.

 ### What is this UUID thing that the dialog box mentions?
    Simply put, the header of every VDI file includes an identifying number, called a UUID, which